 How to Safely Remove Chimneys from Properties

-One of the best ways to create more floor space in an older property is to remove obsolete chimney breast at the ground floor.
+One of the best ways to create more floor space in an older property is to remove obsolete chimney breast on the ground floor.

 Here at Network Scaffold, we specialise in helping to improve both commercial and domestic properties with our scaffolding and access scaffolding.